Sussex Spaniel

 Unique facts and fascinating details

-- The Sussex Spaniel is one of the few spaniel breeds that barks while tracking game.
+- The Sussex Spaniel is one of the few spaniel breeds that is required to bark when it finds game.

-- The breed was one of the first ten breeds recognized by the Kennel Club in 1873.
+- The breed was one of the first ten breeds recognized by the American Kennel Club in 1884.

-- Despite their heavy appearance, they are surprisingly agile in dense, thorny undergrowth.
+- Despite their heavy appearance, they are surprisingly agile and capable of navigating thick, thorny underbrush.

 Frequently Asked Questions